 Preschool age children are natural and eager learners.
 Show them new knowledge and skills and they soar!
 I am an ardent believer that quality early education is critical to growth and development; and can boost school success in future years.
 After 30 years of helping corporate clients with transition management, I purchased Little Theatre School in 2011 where I apply my business management consulting expertise to a quality early education institution.
-Little Theatre School has been transforming young children to capable kindergarten and first grade students for over 70 years.
+Little Theatre School has been transforming young children to capable kindergarten and first grade students for almost 75 years.
 Having the privilege to continue with this track record gives me pride and joy.
 To see the transformation in a child from September to June is simply amazing!

 I was born and raised in Hong Kong China, and moved to MA in 1975 to pursue higher education in Business Administration with a major in Accounting.
 I am an Executive In Residence at the Brandeis University International Business School, working with graduate students in Corporate Finance, Economics and Investment Management.
 I am the Treasurer and member of the Board of Directors of Camp Fire North Shore, Inc. in Salem.
-I play piano, and love Sudoku and Ken Ken.
+I run, play piano, and love Sudoku and Ken Ken.
 I am a wife and a mother of two grown daughters.
 This second career with Little Theatre School eases our empty nest blues.

 Teaching young children has always been my career dream.
 I received my Bachelor's degree from Salem State University with a double major in Early Childhood Education and Sociology, and have been teaching preschool and kindergarten for several years.
 The teaching experience has been most rewarding.
 It is fulfilling to see children progress and develop new skills, and to know that I play a part in molding their future.
 Learning should be fun as well as educational.
 I have always been shy and can identify with children who feel the same way.
 My goal is to help my students feel secure and free to express their feelings and thoughts, to uncover the quiet confident self within them and to open up their minds to a world of possibilities.
 Hopefully I can make a difference in every child that walks through my classroom.